 The Clinical School has had Equality Champions in every department since 2011.
-The Equality Champions have been instrumental in increasing awareness of the School's Equality, Diversity and Inclusion Programme by promoting Athena SWAN and Equality, Diversity and Inclusion matters throughout the school. https://hr.medschl.cam.ac.uk/a-great-place-to-work/equality-diversity-inclusion/edi-whos-who/
+The Equality Champions have been instrumental in increasing awareness of the School's Equality, Diversity and Inclusion Programme by promoting Athena SWAN and Equality, Diversity and Inclusion matters throughout the school: https://hr.medschl.cam.ac.uk/a-great-place-to-work/equality-diversity-inclusion/edi-whos-who/

 With the growth of the Clinical School in recent years we are looking to recruit additional Equality Champions, including Postgraduate Student representatives, in each department.
 Please consider becoming an Equality Champion.
 The time commitment is small and you will find yourself part of an active community of individuals who are committed to promoting good practice and a better working environment for all.
 Equality Champions meet once a term to support one another and share experiences.
-If you would like to join our friendly network please contact Nakita Gilbert (csdiversity@admin.cam.ac.uk), Equality and Diversity Coordinator.
+If you would like to join our friendly network please contact the Equality and Diversity Coordinator (csdiversity@admin.cam.ac.uk).

-More information about the Equality Champions Network and Equality, Diversity and Inclusion in the Clinical School can be found on the School's Athena SWAN website: athena-swan.medschl.cam.ac.uk
+More information about the Equality Champions Network and Equality, Diversity and Inclusion in the Clinical School can be found on the School's Athena SWAN website.